Character sheaves for classical symmetric pairs: Proof of Theorems -

 \section{Proof of Theorems~\ref{thm-type A}-\ref{thm-type BD}}

-In this section we prove Theorems~\ref{thm-type A}, \ref{thm-type C}, and~\ref{thm-type BD}.
-We do so by producing new character sheaves by parabolic induction.
-Combining these character sheaves with the ones with nilpotent support and full support we have then shown that the sheaves listed in Theorems~\ref{thm-type A}, \ref{thm-type C}, and~\ref{thm-type BD} are indeed character sheaves.
-To prove that we have all of them we show that the number of the sheaves we have constructed coincides with the number of irreducible $K$-equivariant local systems on $\cN_1$, i.e., the number of character sheaves.
+In this section we prove Theorems~\ref{thm-type A}, \ref{thm-type C}, and~\ref{thm-type BD} by producing new character sheaves via parabolic induction.
+Combining these character sheaves with nilpotent support ones and full support ones already constructed we have then shown that the sheaves listed in Theorems~\ref{thm-type A}, \ref{thm-type C}, and~\ref{thm-type BD} are indeed character sheaves.
+To prove that we have all of them we show that the number of the sheaves we have constructed coincides with the number of irreducible $K$-equivariant local systems on $\cN_1$ (see~\eqref{twosides}).